bellroy/clean-architecture/README.md

 ### `#context`

 Any context variables defined as `option`'s in your use case contract have to be specified whenever creating an instance of the parameter objects for your use case.
-In practice this means you can't accidentally forget to pass in say a persistence object / repository / factory / etc.
+In practice this means you can't accidentally forget to pass in say a gateway object / repository / factory / etc.

 These context variables can be used within the use case using the `context` method: